5 ways to minimize foreign currency risk

 Here’s how currency risk could hit your portfolio and ways to minimize its threat.

-How does foreign currency risk work?
+What is foreign currency risk and how does it work?

 In broad terms, currency risk occurs when a company or investment relies on a foreign currency that must be translated into a domestic currency.
-For example, the U.S.-based Coca-Cola earns a lot of its sales across the world.
+For example, U.S.-based Coca-Cola earns a lot of its sales across the world.
 So the company and its investors face the risk that its sales abroad may translate into lower sales in terms of U.S. dollars, if currencies fluctuate.